ninja-lifts/Elevate_labs_TASK_1/README_EXPLAINATION.md

 ---

 ## 2. Understanding Local IP Range

-A **local IP range** refers to the group of IP addresses used within your home or office network (Wi-Fi or LAN).
+A **local IP range** refers to the group of IP addresses used within your home  OR PUBLIC network (Wi-Fi or LAN).

 ### How to find it: